iamsourabh-in/arcane-aip/README.md

 # arcane-aip

-I have a name for a project project arcane-aip, I want to build it about this project.

-Arcane-AIP is a Node.js based AI platform designed to provide advanced artificial intelligence capabilities within iOS applications.
-Leveraging the power of machine learning models, Arcane-AIP enables developers to incorporate intelligent features into their apps seamlessly.
-With support for various languages and frameworks like MetalML and CloudKit, Arcane-AIP offers flexibility and scalability for building sophisticated AI-powered solutions.

-# TechStack:
-Node Programming Language
-TypeScript
-Vs Code IDE
-Light ML Model(like ollama or hugging face)

 The request flow in Private Cloud Compute (PCC) involves multiple steps, from the user’s device to the PCC node and back.
 Here is a step-by-step description of the process:

 1. Intelligence Orchestration: